cfengine/documentation/guide/installation-and-configuration/upgrading.markdown

 ---

-This guide documents our recommendation on how to upgrade an existing installation of CFEngine Community 3.7 and CFEngine Enterprise 3.7 to CFEngine {{site.cfengine.branch}}.
+This guide documents our recommendation on how to upgrade an existing installation of CFEngine Community 3.7 and 3.8 and CFEngine Enterprise 3.7 and 3.8 to CFEngine {{site.cfengine.branch}}.

-We reccomend upgrading the Masterfiles Policy Framework first so that you can verify that the new policy will work with your old clients across the infrastructure.
-Once the latest policy has been deployed successfully we reccomend upgrading the Policy Server and finally the remote agents.
+We recommend upgrading the Masterfiles Policy Framework first so that you can verify that the new policy will work with your old clients across the infrastructure.
+Once the latest policy has been deployed successfully we recommend upgrading the Policy Server and finally the remote agents.

+Upgrading to {{site.cfengine.branch}} from versions older than 3.7 is more complicated as some functionality introduced in {{site.cfengine.branch}}
+is not compatible with versions 3.6 and earlier.
+For more information about upgrading from 3.6 see [Upgrade from 3.6](#upgrade-from-36).

 ## Upgrade masterfiles and Policy Server ({{site.cfengine.branch}}.X to {{site.cfengine.branch}}.X+1)